phoneid/phoneid_iOS/README.md

 #### 2. Integrate phoneid button:
 **PhoneIdLoginButton** is a UIButton subclass in the iOS SDK that allows users to log in and log out.
 It tracks the user's login state and automatically displays the appropriate message, **Log in** or **Log out**:

-Put UIButton to your view controller in the storyboard and change it's class to “PhoneIdLoginButton”.
+Put UIButton to your view controller in the storyboard and change it's class to **“PhoneIdLoginButton”**.
 Pay attention that module of this button will be changed automatically to “phoneid_iOS”.
 This is correct, don’t change this value:

 ![integration](http://i284.photobucket.com/albums/ll39/streamlet10/phoneid_iOS_pic1_zpshn09fx42.jpg)

+Note, you can use **CompactPhoneIdLoginButton** instead of **PhoneIdLoginButton**

 After this step integration is almost completed.